Dawson-Robotics/Website-3.0/_i18n/en/pages/robot.md

     Your browser does not support the video tag.
 </video>

-My flipping mechanism is UNNAMED (acronym when?).
-This part is composed of one bar and two motors rotating simultaneously.
-My bar fits almost perfectly into the gap between the yellow and blue side of the GP, and the two motors provide enough force to overcome the weight of the GP and flip it into the gap between the top of the H. My team actually modified the base just to make an area to flip the GP into.
-My bar and motors are also set up in a way that they can slide along a vertical axis if the need to adjust its distance to the floor comes up.
+Moving on to my Flipper.
+This part is composed of one thinner extrusion rotated by a single motor on my right side, while the left side is on a free rotating axle.
+My bar fits almost perfectly into the gap between the yellow and blue side of the GP, and my motor provides enough force to overcome the weight of the GP and flip it into the gap between the tops of the H. My team actually modified my base just to clear out an area to flip the GP into.
+My Oracle and motor are mounted on extrusion bars that allow them to slide along a vertical axis if adjustment is needed for the distance between the mechanism and the floor.